Random Anchorage Memories

 polar bear named binkyBinky holding a tennis shoe

-Back in 1975, Binky was an orphaned cub who was found near Cape Beaufort on the North Slope of Alaska.
+Back in 1975, Binky became an orphaned cub near Cape Beaufort on the North Slope of Alaska.

-When Binky was brought to the Alaska Zoo, Mike of Anchorage Memories was sent to the Zoo with KTVA channel 11 reported Tom Miller to get video of the cute little polar bear cub.
+When Binky came to the Alaska Zoo, Mike of Anchorage Memories went to the Zoo with KTVA channel 11 reported Tom Miller to get video of the cute little polar bear cub.

-At the zoo, Mike was let inside a small enclosure with the cub.
+At the zoo, they let Mike inside a small enclosure with the cub.

 “Binky was just this tiny ball of white fur and was very curious about me and my video camera.
 At one point I sat the camera down on the floor and Binky came up and licked the front of the lens.
-That remarkable footage was seen that evening on the 6 o’clock news.”
+That remarkable footage became part of the 6 o’clock news.”

 Some years later, Mike and his family visited the zoo and went to see Binky, who was now full-grown and weighed 1,200 pounds.
 Mike remembered Binky, but was sure that Binky didn’t remember him.